 2. Spaghetti bolognese or carbonara, favourites with most children, are good filling dishes, easy to make and messy and fun to eat!

 3. Naan bread pizzas – I discovered these a couple of years ago – and even better the kids can make their own and they are ready in minutes!
-Buy some mini naan breads and get the children to spread them with a tomato based sauce and then add whatever they would like – so ham, cheese, chicken, sausage and half cherry tomatoes – simply grill for a couple of minutes and serve.
+Buy some mini naan or pitta breads, or puff pastry squares, and get the children to spread them with a tomato-based sauce and then add whatever they would like – so ham, cheese, chicken, sausage and half cherry tomatoes – simply grill for a couple of minutes and serve.

 4. Wraps or tortillas – I came up with this to try and encourage my own children to join in when we had chilli.
 Simply cut tortillas into thirds and give to children to stuff their own.
 Have bowls with chicken, ham, sausage, cheese, tomatoes, cream cheese, grated carrots, sliced peppers, guacamole etc, giving them a great chance to experiment – also messy fun whilst eating as can all be done with fingers

 5. Stuffed pasta – you can now easily buy large pasta shells which if you pre-cook can be stuffed by the children with a selection of the fillings suggested above, or you can make a selection for them to choose from.